beeva-arturomartinez/beeva-best-practices/backend/microservices/README.md

 It is a REST service that is used for service discovery, load balancing and failover of middle-tier servers.
 For a complete reference of all Eureka REST operations, see the next link: https://github.com/Netflix/eureka/wiki/Eureka-REST-operations

-Eureka Server can be deployed in a Single Instance configuration or in a Cluster Configuration.
+Eureka Server can be deployed in a Single Instance configuration or (recommended) in a Cluster Configuration.

 When Eureka is deployed as a Cluster, all the nodes in the cluster needs to communicate with each other to synchronize their metadata, so when a new microservice registers with one of the Eureka Server nodes, all of the metadata information will be replicated along the cluster.
 Each Eureka Server node shares the same information for each microservice.
 To do that, each Eureka Node stores a Registry with the information of each registered microservice.
 Thereby, each microservice is responsible for providing a heartbeat to let Eureka knows that it is up and running.
 When some microservice fails in providing this heartbeat signal, it is removed from the registry.